OpenTails/CRUMPET-Android/README.md

 Device Characteristic [0xffe1]

-All aspects of the Tail are controlled through this service and this characteristic The app will send a text string to the tail to the right characteristic.
+All aspects of the Tail are controlled through this service and this characteristic.
+The app will send a text string to the tail to the right characteristic.
-And there are 11 built in moves u can call up immediately.
+And there are 11 built in moves you can call up immediately.

 *YOU CANNOT USE THE TAIL WHILE IT IS BEING POWERED BY THE POWER ADAPTOR*